Healthy Lifestyles

 • Improved social and problem-solving skills

-There are many ways to enhance your student’s physical activity, these include:
+There are many ways to enhance your student’s physical activity, including:

 • Exercise breaks throughout the day, especially between subjects or before settling into desk work